Jekyll Island in Glynn County, Georgia — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: Waterways & Vessels.
 In addition, it is included in the Georgia Historical Society series list.

 Location.
 31° 3.501′ N, 81° 25.389′ W. Marker is on Jekyll Island, Georgia, in Glynn County.
-Marker can be reached from Riverview Drive.
+It can be reached from Riverview Drive.
 Located at the wharf.
 Touch for map.
 Marker is in this post office area: Jekyll Island GA 31527, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Exclusive Access Only (within shouting distance of this marker); Arriving on This Island (about 300 feet away, measured in a direct line); First Transcontinental Call (about 300 feet away); The Clubhouse (about 300 feet away); Evolution of Elegance (about 400 feet away); The Sans Souci (about 400 feet away); Fairbank Cottage Site (about 500 feet away); Men of Means (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: The Club Wharf (within shouting distance of this marker); a different marker also named The Club Wharf (about 300 feet away, measured in a direct line); First Transcontinental Call (about 300 feet away); The Clubhouse (about 300 feet away); The Sans Souci (about 400 feet away); Fairbank Cottage Site (about 500 feet away); Men of Means (about 500 feet away); All Work and No Play (about 700 feet away).
 Touch for a list and map of all markers in Jekyll Island.

 Also see . . .
 USS Glouscester (1891).
 Wikipedia entry on Morgan's yacht, Corsair II, in U.S. Navy Service.
 (Submitted on January 12, 2021, by Larry Gertner of New York, New York.)